 If you’re looking for other quesadilla fillings, sliced pickled peppers work great (just ensure they’re patted dry of excess moisture first).
 A little smear of adobo sauce is lovely too.

 The flour tortillas that were used were about 7 to 8 inches in diameter.
-If you use a different size, the quantity of quesadillas you yield could vary.
+If you use a different size, the quantity of black bean quesadillas you yield could vary.

 Like This Vegetarian Quesadillas?
 You May Enjoy These Too

 Hope you love this easy quesadilla recipe as much as we do!